Equivariant eta forms and equivariant differential $K$-theory: Equivariant higher spectral flow and equivariant eta form

-(ii) We consider the operators $PDP$ on the range of $P$.
-By the definition of the spectral section, there exists $N>0$, such that all but the first $N$ eigenfunctions of $PDP$ are eigenfunctions of $D$.
-When $M>0$ is large enough, using the method in the construction of the equivariant spectral section in the proof of (i) (compare with \cite[Proposition 3]{MR1979016}), we could find an equivariant subbundle of the range of $P$ contains the first $N$ eigenfunctions and be contained in the span of the first $M$ eigenfunctions.
-Let $R$ be the orthogonal projection on the complement of the subbundle and extend to be zero on $I-P$.
-Then $R$ is an equvariant spectral section such that $PR=R$.
-If the integer $N$ is chosen large enough, then the projection $R$ will have range contained in the intersection of the ranges of any two given spectral sections $P$ and $Q$.
+(ii) We extend the equivariant spectral section $P$ on the equivariant trivial Hilbert bundle as before and consider the family of operators $PTP$ on the range of $P$.
+These are equivariant self-adjoint operators and from (\ref{d004}), there exists $N>0$, such that all but the first $N$ eigenfunctions of $PTP$ are eigenfunctions of $D$.
+Since $B$ is compact, we could take $0<a_1<1$ such that the first $N$ eigenvalues of $PTP$ are all less than $a_1$ for any $b\in B$.
+Take $a_2\in (a_1,1)$ and choose $\chi_1\in \cC^{\infty}(\R)$ with $\chi_1(\lambda)=0$ if $\lambda\leq a_1$ and $\chi_1(\lambda)=1$ if $\lambda\geq a_2$.
+Then for $M$ large enough, the range of $P-\chi_1(T)$ is an equivariant subbundle of the range of $P$ (cf. \cite[Lemma 9.9]{BGV04}) such that it contains the first $N$ eigenfunctions and is contained in the span of the first $M$ eigenfunctions of $PTP$.
+Let $R$ be the orthogonal projection on the complement of this subbundle in $\mE$.
+Then $R$ is an equivariant spectral section such that $PR=R$.
+If the integer $N$ is chosen large enough, then the projection $R$ will have range contained in the intersection of the ranges of any two given equivariant spectral sections $P$ and $Q$.
 So $QR=R$.